 [Show "Tools of the Trade" visual aid.
 Point at the saws.]
-What do we use saws for?
+How about saws?
+What do we use those for?
 [Let the children answer.]
 Right!
 We use them to cut things.
 Saws cut away the things that do not belong.
-We use them to cut wood to the exact size and shape that the plans say we need.
+We use them to cut wood to the exact size and shape that the blueprint says we need.
 When we build God's house, we do the same thing.
-We must be careful to remove everything that is not in the Bible.
-God is not happy when we do not follow His plans.
-Let's be careful and make God happy!
+We must remove everything that is not in the Bible.
+We have to be careful to not cut away things that belong.
+God is not happy when we do not follow His blueprint.
+Let's be careful and make God happy.

 [Show "Tools of the Trade" visual aid.
 Point at the hammer and nails.]
 Hammers and nails are used to hold pieces of wood together.
 In God's house, we hold the pieces together with something very special.
-Can anyone guess what that is?
+It's spelled L-O-V-E. Can anyone guess what that is?
 It's LOVE.
 We must love each other.
-[Pretend to hug a friend.]
-When we love each other, we will stay together no matter what happens!
+When we love each other, we will stay together when the bad storms come and try to blow us down!

 [Show "Tools of the Trade" visual aid.
-Point at the tape measurers.]
+Point at the squares and tape measurers.]

 Everyone hold up their tape measurers?
 What do we use these for?
 Do you remember?
 [Let the children answer.]
 Right!
-Tape measurers are used to make sure all the pieces are exactly the size that the plans say they should be.
-Look here.
-[Show the "inches" on a tape measurer and count 1, 2, 3.]
+Rulers and tape measurers are used to measure and make sure all pieces are exactly the size that the blueprints say they should be.
+See?
+[Show the "inches" on a tape measurer.]
+This tells us exactly what an "inch" is.
 We can measure a piece of wood to be exactly 3 inches.
 See?
 [Measure one of the building blocks.]

 What would happen if we made one piece of wood too long?
 Can you guess?
 [Let the children answer.]
 Things wouldn't fit quite right, would they?
 God has a special tape measurer that we are to use to measure the pieces we use in building His house.
 Who can guess what that is?
 [Let the children answer.]
+Yes!
+It's God's word, the

-It's the Bible!
-[Hold up the Bible.]
-The Bible tells us what is good and what is bad.
+Bible.
+The Bible tells us what is bad.
 We measure what we do using God's ruler, the Bible, to see if it is good or bad.